Specializations

 IMPORTANT NOTE:

-You can already check out the specialization options within each section.
-On their website (see overview below) they present all research areas they cover.
-Please note that not all research topics in each section are necessarily relevant to this program!
+On their website (see overview below) the sections present all research areas covered.
+Please note that not all research topics in each section are necessarily relevant to this program.
 The sections are autonomous, and are also involved in other programs.
-In the download menu on the right you can find a program specific presentation; covering only relevant research areas.

 Section Department